Arvinth-Krishna/Reco-PC-Server/README.md

 		e.g: !whatsapp 911234567890

-Note: Some commands may require elevated privileges on Linux.
+Note: All above commands works best on Windows and some commands may not work on other platforms.
+And some commands may require elevated privileges on Linux.

 ## Installation: